UPPMAX/R-python-julia-matlab-HPC/docs/r/introR.rst

       - Learners have seen an overview of the course
       - Learners have seen an first overview of the R programming language

-      Lesson plan (20 minutes in total):
+      Lesson plan (15 minutes in total):

-      - 2 min: discuss random people with videos, based on recommendation by [Bell, Mike.
+      - 9:00: 2 min: discuss random people with videos, based on recommendation by [Bell, Mike.
 The fundamentals of teaching: A five-step model to put the research evidence into practice.
 Routledge, 2020]
-      - 5 mins: prior knowledge
+      - 9:02: 3 mins: Prior
          - What is R?
          - Why use R?
          - What are features of R?
          - Can R do everything?
          - What are R packages?
-      - 5 mins: presentation: First overview of R
+      - 9:05: 5 mins: Present: First overview of R
-      - 5 mins: presentation: Course schedule
+      - 9:10: 5 mins: Present: Course schedule
-      - 3 mins: feedback

 .. admonition:: **Course learning objectives**